vidjil/vidjil/doc/user.md

 the clonotype coverage is the ratio of the length of the clonotype consensus sequence to the median read length in the clonotype.
 A consensus sequence is
-displayed for each clonotype (see [What is the sequence displayed for each clone?](#what-is-the-sequence-displayed-for-each-clone)).
+displayed for each clonotype (see [What is the sequence displayed for each clonotype?](#what-is-the-sequence-displayed-for-each-clonotype)).
 Its length should be representative of the read lengths among that clonotype.
 A clonotype can be constituted of thousands of reads of various lengths.
 We expect the consensus sequence to be close to the median read length of the